YaLTeR/bxt-rs/DESIGN.md

 ### Video Recording

 Explanation of how the video part of video recording works is in my [Fast Half-Life Video Recording with Vulkan](https://bxt.rs/blog/fast-half-life-video-recording-with-vulkan/) blog post.

+If you're curious how the motion blur support is implemented, read my [Motion Blur for Half-Life Video Recording with Vulkan](https://bxt.rs/blog/motion-blur-for-half-life-video-recording-with-vulkan/) blog post.